Getting to Know the Next Generation of Financial Planners

 - 58% – Work/life balance

 - 23% – Starting salary

-Young planners are primarily driven to help people.
-It’s extremely exciting to see how these people approach financial advice, as well as what this means for the future of financial planning.
+The next generation of financial planners are primarily driven to help people.
+It’s extremely exciting to see how these people approach financial advice, as well as what this means for the future of planning.

 Aspiring Planners Need an Access Point